quicktheories/QuickTheories/README.md

 If you were looking for QuickCheck for Java you just found it.

-Unlike many other systems QuickTheories supports both shrinking and targeted search using coverage data.
+Unlike many other systems QuickTheories supports both auto-magical shrinking and targeted search using coverage data.

 ## What is property based testing